pias97/docker/README.md

-# docker-practice
+# Beginers guide to containerization using Docker

-Here it is a small python project used to containerize by docker.
-This is not multistaged or multiplatform compatible either!!!
+A basic python project has been used here to containerize.